shapespark/api/README.md

 [More detailed description of light properties](https://www.shapespark.com/docs#lights-tab)

+### `sky` object

+'sky' is an optional object that can be included to change the default sky strength.

++ `strength`: optional, 0-100 sky strength that is used for baking, defaults to 6.

 # The API for importing the model.

 [A script demonstrating how to use the API](scene_creation_example.py).